HerrMotz/grasp-repo/README.md

 which is the executable that starts GRASP.
 GRASP requires at least Java 11 to be set up on your machine.

 More information to get you started using GRASP can be found in this repo's [wiki pages](https://github.com/johnBradley501/grasp-repo/wiki).

+## Contributing

+### Setting up your development environment
+To build the application, you will require a version of Eclipse, which is called "Eclipse IDE for RCP and RAP Developers" (which can be found here [in the Eclipse instasller](https://www.eclipse.org/downloads/packages/installer) or e.g. [in the AUR](https://wiki.archlinux.org/title/Eclipse)).